AI face detection & recognition with Datamaton products

 Face information is stored encrypted and only on your own computer.
 The original photo/video or the detected face information is never sent anywhere for any reason.
 Datamaton cannot leak, share or sell something it never had in the first place.

-Does Knit edit or update my photos/videos (e.g. to add name tag)?
+Does Knit edit or update my photos/videos (e.g. to add name tags)?

 No, Knit only reads your photos and videos and will not change them in any way.
-Any names you associate with faces in a photo or video are added as tags to the Knit’s index files only.
+Any names you associate with faces in a photo or video are added as tags to Knit’s index files only.
 Knit will not attempt to add the face name tags to the EXIF, IPTC, XMP etc. metadata inside the corresponding file itself.
 This is by design – many photos and videos have complex internal structures that can be corrupted by any attempt to add tags.
-This would also affect the filesystem date of the photo/video file.
-Plus, Knit detects faces from files embedded inside ZIP files, as email attachments etc. too – it would not be possible to update such files with the name tag.
+Editing a file to add name tags would change its file date – something Knit doesn’t want to do as we often look at file dates to figure out when the photo/video was taken.
+In any case, Knit cannot edit or update the photos and videos that are email attachments, embedded inside ZIP or PST files etc.

 Does Knit detect children’s faces?
 Can I control this?

 Yes, Knit detects children’s faces too.
 The ability to search, organize and backup up our baby/toddler photos is one of the biggest usage models for face detection!
-There is no separate control to enable or disable this.
+Knit allows you to enable or disable face detection on a per-Data-Source basis.
+There is no separate control to enable or disable children’s faces specifically.

 Download the free, trial or paid version of Knit.